linode/docs/docs/applications/game-servers/team-fortress2-on-debian-and-ubuntu.md

 ###Install SteamCMD

-1. Create a separate user for Steam, and switch to that user:
+1. Create a separate user for Steam and switch to that user:

 		sudo adduser steam
 		su - steam